M-Alfaraj/202323090-MohammedAlfaraj-assignment2/docs/technical-documentation.md

 Validates the contact form and shows either a success message or an error message.

 ## Learning Outcome
-I improved my understanding of JavaScript and have understood the usefulness of localStorage to save changes by the user and create a validation system to  make my website more interactive and user-friendly.
+I improved my understanding of JavaScript and learned howw usefulness localStorage can be to save changes by the user and create a validation system to  make my website more interactive and user-friendly.
 And with ChatGPT's assistance, I was able to understand how to use certain code and create useful functions that will help me in the future.